 Compare savings accounts with MoneySuperMarket

-When it comes to switching savings accounts, there’s a few things to consider.
-From making sure the account suits your saving habits to finding competitive interest rates, you can never be too informed.
+When it comes to switching savings accounts, there’s a few things to consider, from making sure the account suits your saving habits to finding the most competitive interest rates.